How compassion saved a transgender woman’s life

 A fairy godmother

 The first was the doctor who performed her gender-affirming surgery.
-When Allison learned the surgery might have to be postponed by six months, she was devastated.
+When Whitaker learned the surgery might have to be postponed by six months, she was devastated.

-The surgeon made sure the surgery went ahead as scheduled, and in 2017, Allison finally had the body she’d always wanted.
+The surgeon made sure the surgery went ahead as scheduled, and in 2017, Whitaker finally had the body she’d always wanted.

 “That fairy godmother really came through and showed me what true compassion from health care really was,” she says.